Randy1Burrell/contact_manager/README.md

 # Contact Manager
 Contact Manager is a simple sample web application build in mongodb, nodejs, express and vue.js.
-Contact manager provide features such as:
+Contact Manager provides features such as:
 * Easy access to contacts
 * Ability to delete contacts
 * Abiltiy to update a contact
-* Ability to create a contact and store their details
+* Ability to create a contact and store their details such as:
+  * Firstname
+  * Lastname
+  * Emails
+  * Phone Numbers
+  * Addresses
+  * Date of Birth

 **This application is deployed at the url:**[Contacts Manager](https://contacts.randyburrell.info) __You may **test** it out__